-2.1 Attendance can be encouraged in the following ways:

-- Accurate completion of the registers at the beginning of each session (9am and 1pm) and within 30 minutes of the start of the session. - Attendance checks in the morning daily, by the Inclusion Team, and at other appropriate times, such as the end of term analysis. - First day calling for unexplained absence and Home Visits for any absence causing concern. - Recording of good attendance on individual End of Academic Year Reports. - A certificate for 100% attendance at the end of Term 2, 4 and 6 (for any term) and for 100% attendance achieved throughout the year.
+- 2.1 Attendance can be encouraged in the following ways: - Accurate completion of the registers at the beginning of each session (9am and 1pm) and within 30 minutes of the start of the session. - Attendance checks in the morning daily, by the Inclusion Team, and at other appropriate times, such as the end of term analysis. - First day calling for unexplained absence and Home Visits for any absence causing concern. - Recording of good attendance on individual End of Academic Year Reports. - A certificate for 100% attendance at the end of Term 2, 4 and 6 (for any term) and for 100% attendance achieved throughout the year.
 (Attendance is 100% if there has been no absence OR 100% minus any time missed due to agreed medical appointments). - An 'improved attendance' letter for any pupil showing improved attendance following Inclusion Team intervention.
-An Attendance Concern letter will be raised if attendance falls below 90% OR is on a consistent decline. - Classes who achieve 100% Attendance in a given week receive a special certificate. - Identifying and supporting pupils who have attendance problems, including the sharing of relevant information with a destination school or other agencies. - The Inclusion Team will arrange meetings with those parents who are concerned that their children may be experiencing difficulty in attending school and work to resolve the issues. - The Inclusion Team and the Headteacher will arrange School Attendance Panels for those children's whose attendance is a cause for concern. - Integris system is used to provide valuable, year group, class and pupil level attendance data, which enables speedy analysis and timely responses by the Inclusion Team.
+An Attendance Concern letter will be raised if attendance falls below 90% OR is on a consistent decline. - Classes who achieve 100% Attendance in a given week receive a special certificate given by the headteacher in the classroom. - Identifying and supporting pupils who have attendance problems, including the sharing of relevant information with a destination school or other agencies. - The Inclusion Team will arrange meetings with those parents who are concerned that their children may be experiencing difficulty in attending school and work to resolve the issues. - The Inclusion Team and the Headteacher will arrange School Attendance Panels for those children's whose attendance is a cause for concern. - Integris system is used to provide valuable, year group, class and pupil level attendance data, which enables speedy analysis and timely responses by the Inclusion Team. - Work in partnerships with parents/carers, the Education Welfare Service, Social Care and other outside agencies